kailIII/restaurant-1/README.md

 It's simple restaurant website build on jsf 2.2, Spring, Spring mvc, Hibernate, PrimeFaces, PrettyFaces and log4j2.

-To work with project i recommend to import db from root dir.
+To work with project i recommend to import db's backup from root dir to db named restaurantdb.
 Project is already configured to work with mariadb from xampp.
 You can find db configuration inside hibernate.cfg.xml and SecurityConfig class.
 Tested with windows 10, jdk 1.8.0_102, mariadb 10.1.16-MariaDB and Tomcat 8.0.38.
+I prepared reservations inside db's backup for 31/12/2016, check them in chart.

 features: